 The new standard provides a number of optional practical expedients in transition.
 The Company elected the “package of practical expedients”, which permits it not to reassess under the new standard its prior conclusions about lease identification, lease classification and initial direct costs.
 The Company did not elect the use-of-hindsight or the practical expedient pertaining to land easements, the latter not being applicable to the Company.
 The new standard also provides practical expedients for an entity’s ongoing accounting.
 The Company elected the short-term lease recognition exemption for all leases that qualify.
 This means, for those leases that qualify, it has not recognized ROU assets or lease liabilities, and this includes not recognizing ROU assets or lease liabilities for existing short-term leases of those assets in transition.
 The Company also elected the practical expedient to not separate lease and non-lease components for all of its leases.

-The Company believes the most significant effects of the adoption of this standard relate to (1) the recognition of new ROU assets and lease liabilities on its condensed consolidated balance sheet for its office operating leases and (2) providing new disclosures about its leasing activities.
-There was no change in the Company’s leasing activities as a result of the adoption.
+The Company believes the most significant effects of the adoption of this standard relate to (1) the recognition of new ROU assets and lease liabilities on its consolidated balance sheet for its office operating leases and (2) providing new disclosures about its leasing activities.
+There was no change in its leasing activities as a result of adoption.

 In June 2018, the FASB issued ASU 2018-07, Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting, which simplifies the accounting for share-based payments granted to nonemployees for goods and services and aligns most of the guidance on such payments to nonemployees with the requirements for share-based payments granted to employees.
 ASU 2018-07 is effective on January 1, 2019.
 Early adoption is permitted.
 The adoption of this ASU did not have a material impact on the Company’s consolidated financial statements.